Abraham Rees: Life

 When he presented the address of the body of ministers of the 'three denominations' (Presbyterians, Independents and Baptists) in 1820 on the accession of George IV, it was noted that, as a student, he had attended the similar deputation to George III sixty years before.
 According to Alexander Gordon (Unitarian) in the Dictionary of National Biography, his theology was of a mediating and transitional character; his doctrines had an evangelical flavour, though essentially of an Arian type, and inclining to those of Richard Price, and he held the tenet of a universal restoration.
 He was the last of the London dissenting ministers who officiated in a wig.

 He died at his residence in Artillery Place, Finsbury, on 9 June 1825, and was buried on 18 June in Bunhill Fields, the pall being borne by six ministers of the 'three denominations.'
 A funeral oration was delivered by Thomas Rees, and the funeral sermon, on 19 June, by Robert Aspland.
 Rees survived his wife and all his children, but left several grandchildren.
 His son, Nathaniel Penry Rees, died 8 July 1802, on a voyage from Bengal to St Helena.
-His only daughter married John Jones.
+His only daughter Joanna Rees born 17 April 1769 in Hoxton Town, Shoreditch married John Jones.

+Abraham married on 3 July 1764 to Joanna Goldney.
+Children were: